rparsa49/NYPC-DCT/README.md

 3. A webpage should open up and show the landing page of the application.
 You are now ready to use it!

 ## Using the Application
-1. The application accepts a folder in the following structure:
+1. If you want to use DECT scans, please follow the following structure:

 - folder_name
     - scans_of_high_energy